dart-lang/site-www/README.md

 If the link checker crashes:
 * Make sure you're using the firebase server.
 * Rerun the command with the `-d` option to figure out what triggered the crash.
-  (Hint: If the last file read is get-started-flowchart.png, then you're probably running the jekyll server, not the firebase one.)

 To also check external URLs (which is much slower), run the linkcheck command with the `--external` (or `-e`, for short) option.